tikv/tikv/SECURITY.md

 For all TiKV security-related defects, please send an email to tikv-security@lists.cncf.io.
 This mailing list is specially maintained by the TiKV security team.
 You will receive an acknowledgement mail within 24 hours.
 After that, we will give a detailed response about the subsequent process within 48 hours.
 Please do not submit security vulnerabilities directly as Github Issues.

 If you want to, you can choose to use the PGP public key provided by us to encrypt the content of the mail.
-The public key is on MIT ’s keyserver, and is provided at the end of this document.
+The public key is provided at the end of this document.

 ## Disclosure policy

 For known public security vulnerabilities, we will disclose the disclosure as soon as possible after receiving the report.
 Vulnerabilities discovered for the first time will be disclosed in accordance with the following process:
-The received security vulnerability report shall be handed over to the security team for follow-up coordination and repair work.
+1. The received security vulnerability report shall be handed over to the security team for follow-up coordination and repair work.
-After the vulnerability is confirmed, we will create a draft Security Advisory on Github that lists the details of the vulnerability.
+2. After the vulnerability is confirmed, we will create a draft Security Advisory on Github that lists the details of the vulnerability.
-Invite related personnel to discuss about the fix
+3. Invite related personnel to discuss about the fix
-Fork the temporary private repository on Github, and collaborate to fix the vulnerability After the fix code is merged into all supported versions, the vulnerability will be publicly posted in the GitHub Advisory Database
+4. Fork the temporary private repository on Github, and collaborate to fix the vulnerability
+5. After the fix code is merged into all supported versions, the vulnerability will be publicly posted in the GitHub Advisory Database

 ## PGP Public Key